richardc/blog/_posts/2013-02-02-puppet-concat-patterns.markdown

 configuration from multiple points in your classes.
-When the service you're configuring natively supports a conf.d style this is quite straightforward, you just drop files from whereever makes sense, but for a single-file resource you need to use one of the concatenation modules.
+When the service you're configuring natively supports a conf.d style this is quite straightforward, you just drop files from whereever makes sense, but for a single-file resource you need to use one of the concatenation patterns available to you with puppet.

 ## concat

-The original and probably most-widely used concatenation module is R.I.Pienaar's puppet-concat module, if you're not familiar with it here's a worked example of adding metadata to the /etc/motd file
+Probably the most widely-used concatenation pattern is to use R.I.Pienaar's excellent puppet-concat module.

+If you're not familiar with it here's a worked example of adding lines to the /etc/motd file from multiple classes.

     # motd/manifests/init.pp
     class motd {